 Healthy Korean Beef Bowls

-Healthy Korean Beef Bowls, served with an apricot sweet chili sauce, lots of vegetable toppings, and brown rice, is a delicious meal to serve!
+Healthy Korean Beef Bowls, served with an apricot sweet chili sauce, lots of vegetable toppings, and brown rice.
+Perfect for dinner tonight or healthy GAME DAY option!

 Rice and noodle bowls